GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

 The geometric deformation caused by expressions is typically complex and cannot be learned through image supervision alone.
 Therefore, we provide additional coarse supervision for expression deformation learning using 3D landmarks.
 Specifically, we define the 3D landmarks $\boldsymbol{P_{0}}$ in the canonical space, and then predict their displacements and transform them to the world space as $\boldsymbol{P}$ just like the transformation of the original vertices $V_{0}$ above.
 Then, we construct the landmark loss function:

-with $\boldsymbol{P}_{gt}$ denoting the ground truth 3D landmarks, which are estimated by fitting a BFM model to the training data during preprocessing.
+with $P_{gt}$ denoting the ground truth 3D landmarks, which are estimated by fitting a BFM model to the training data during preprocessing.

-Moreover, to guarantee the decoupling of identity and expression deformations learned by the model and minimize redundancy, we introduce the following regularization loss function that aims to minimize the magnitude of both deformations:
+Moreover, to guarantee the decoupling of identity deformations and motion deformations learned by the model and minimize redundancy, we introduce the following regularization loss function that aims to minimize the magnitude of motion deformations:

 During the training of the \textbf{Guiding Geometry Model}, we also construct a Laplacian smooth term $\mathcal{L}_{lap}$ to penalize surface noise or breaks.
 Overall, the total loss function is formulated as: